 - 10 halftones.

-In the Shadow of the Bomb narrates how two charismatic, exceptionally talented physicists — J. Robert Oppenheimer and Hans A. Bethe — came to terms with the nuclear weapons they helped to create.
 In 1945, the United States dropped the bomb, and physicists were forced to contemplate disquieting questions about their roles and responsibilities.
 When the Cold War followed, they were confronted with political demands for their loyalty and McCarthyism’s threats to academic freedom.
-By examining how Oppenheimer and Bethe — two men with similar backgrounds but divergent aspirations and characters — struggled with these moral dilemmas, one of our foremost historians of physics tells the story of modern physics, the development of atomic weapons, and the Cold War.
+By examining how J. Robert Oppenheimer and Hans A. Bethe—two men with similar backgrounds but divergent aspirations and characters—struggled with these moral dilemmas, one of our foremost historians of physics tells the story of modern physics, the development of atomic weapons, and the Cold War.

 Oppenheimer and Bethe led parallel lives.
 Both received liberal educations that emphasized moral as well as intellectual growth.
 Both were outstanding theoreticians who worked on the atom bomb at Los Alamos.
 Both advised the government on nuclear issues, and both resisted the development of the hydrogen bomb.
 Both were, in their youth, sympathetic to liberal causes, and both were later called to defend the United States against Soviet communism and colleagues against anti-Communist crusaders.
 Finally, both prized scientific community as a salve to the apparent failure of Enlightenment values.

-Schweber draws on his vast knowledge of science and its history — in addition to his unique access to the personalities involved — to tell a tale of two men that will enthrall readers interested in science, history, and the lives and minds of great thinkers.
+S. S. Schweber draws on his vast knowledge of science and its history—in addition to his unique access to the personalities involved—to tell a tale of two men that will enthrall readers interested in science, history, and the lives and minds of great thinkers.